enlivengo/admincore/README.md

 #### Search Center

 You might want to search a broad range of resources from a single web page, in this case `Search Center` is for you!
-Simply add resources that you want to be searchable to the admin object's search center:
+Simply add resources that you want to be searchable to the admin struct's search center:

 ```go
 // add resource `product`, `user`, `order` to search resources